erickhangati/code-acdemy-practice/pandas/README.md

 ## Files

-- `object_creation.py`: Contains examples of creating Series and DataFrame objects using Pandas.
+- `object_creation.ipynb`: Contains examples of creating Series and DataFrame objects using Pandas.
+- `view_data.ipynb`: Contains examples of viewing data from DataFrames

 ## Instructions

-1. Open any of the `.py` files to see the examples and exercises.
+1. Open any of the `.ipynb` files to see the examples and exercises.
 2. Follow the comments and instructions in the code to understand the concepts and try running the examples.
 3. Modify the examples or create new ones to practice and enhance your understanding of Pandas.